Vabs1002/Sentinel-Risk-AI/README.md

 ---

-## Research Foundations and What We Built
+## Research Foundations and What I Built

 **Finding 1: The asymmetry of fraud error costs**